davidrhyswhite/plane.js/README.md

 - [ ] `as` keyword for ` import * as named`;
 - [ ] `Object` and `Array` left assignment destructuring;
 - [ ] Enhanced destructuring with the unary rest operator `...`;
+- [ ] Last expression explicitly returned by default from functions;
 - [ ] Type checking;

 ## Installation